 The verdict: OpenCart supports a wide range of extensions in its marketplace.
 Magento has fewer Apps than OpenCart, but it comes with easy-to-use features that does not require your writing code.

 It is undoubtedly that customer service is nonexistent with most open-source solutions.
 There is no live chat, email, or phone support for merchants using Magento.
 You can ask for help on Magento Help Center, but it is supposed to be picked up by salespeople who are trained to help you sign up for Magento Commerce.

 Over time, there is a growing active Magento community of 300,000 members including developers who love to share their technical knowledge.
 You are able to freely ask a lot of questions as you wish, but the accuracy ratio is not always high, since everyone has the right to answer your questions in the community.

 Apart from that, there are detailed step-by-step guides on Magento’s website that provides you an easy-to-understand installation, the configuration of themes, modules, etc.

 OpenCart offers its users 2 types of support.
-Like Magento, OpenCart provides a Community Forum which allows people around the globe to share knowledge and experience in operating online business.
+Like Magento, OpenCart provides a Community Forum that allows people around the globe to share knowledge and experience in operating an online business.

 The verdict: As for dedicated support, you shouldn’t expect much from both Magento and OpenCart.
 You can only seek help from their active community.
 Even though OpenCart offers a supporting package but it costs a lot.